-This post tells you how to find the current wallpaper file name and path in Windows 8 and Windows 10.
+This post tells you how to find the current wallpaper file name and path in Windows 8, Windows 10, and Windows 11.

 Here are five different methods to find the current desktop background (wallpaper) file name, starting with the easiest option.